AnomalyAID: Reliable Interpretation for Semi-supervised Network Anomaly Detection: Related Work

-The work of \cite{fan2020can} demonstrated that the explanation results provided by existing interpreters lack consensus, resulting in confusion regarding their trustworthiness.
-There are a few studies that examine the reliability of existing interpreters \cite{yeh2019fidelity,camburu2019can,fan2020can}, for example, \cite{yeh2019fidelity} introduced two metrics to evaluate interpreters, i.e., sensitivity and infidelity.
-An off-the-shelf evaluation test is proposed for post-hoc interpreters in view of feature selection in \cite{camburu2019can}. \cite{fan2020can} introduced three evaluation metrics to measure interpreters' stability, effectiveness, and robustness.
+There are a few studies that examine the reliability of existing interpreters \cite{yeh2019fidelity,fan2020can}, for example, the authors of \cite{yeh2019fidelity} introduced two metrics to evaluate interpreters, i.e., sensitivity and infidelity.
+Fan et al. \cite{fan2020can} introduced three evaluation metrics to measure interpreters' stability, effectiveness, and robustness.
 The work of \cite{9230374} developed criteria for evaluating and comparing different interpreters, including both general properties like accuracy and security-related ones, such as robustness, efficiency, and completeness.
 Unfortunately, to our best knowledge, there is no existing work exploring how to improve the reliability of interpretation results.

 \textbf{Semi-supervised Learning.} A recent surge of interest has focused on anomaly detection with semi-supervised learning, which attempts to assign high-confidence pseudo-labels to unlabeled data.
 There is a wide range of research on semi-supervised learning, which generally falls into two categories, i.e., single-stage-based and multi-stage-based approaches.
 Some single-stage-based semi-supervised learning techniques improve the confidence of pseudo labels based on thresholds \cite{li2024instantT,min2024leveraging_LVM}, and they usually set high thresholds to unlabeled samples to prevent the occurrence of incorrect pseudo labels, or contrastive learning \cite{Fini_2023_CVPR_clustering,wei2023towards_ACR} that combines combine pseudo labeling and consistency regularization to encourages similar predictions between two different views of an instance to improve the robustness of the model.
 Unlike single-stage-based semi-supervised learning techniques, multi-stage-based semi-supervised learning approaches, such as \cite{sun2020multi_M3S,sun2020multi}, explore the most confident pseudo labels by using multiple models and improve their confidence by aligning the predictions from each stage.